-Lateral flow development at Abingdon Health typically follows a number of stages with formal reviews at critical points.
-The same structure is used whether the product development is being performed on behalf of a customer (Contract Development) or it an ‘in-house’ product development.
+Lateral flow rapid test development at Abingdon Health typically follows a number of stages with formal reviews at critical points.
+The same structure is used whether the product development is being performed on behalf of a customer (contract assay development) or it an ‘in-house’ product development.
 Within this structure, there is a degree of flexibility and modularity allowing development programs appropriate to each of the diverse projects undertaken by Abingdon Health.

 Having an effective and robust Quality System, in Abingdon’s case ISO 9001:2015 & ISO 13485:2016, is one of several key elements to achieving successful lateral flow assay development.